 Erica Feinman, Senior Associate Director, grew up very involved in the southern California Jewish community—from synagogue to BBYO to 14 summers right here at Gindling Hilltop Camp.
 During her time at Hilltop she was a camper, a counselor for almost every age group, CIT Director, and Head Counselor.
 At Cal State Northridge she studied sociology and Jewish studies and then joined the San Diego Hillel team to start her professional career in informal Jewish education.
 She spent three years working with the Jewish community at San Diego State before heading to New York to earn a master’s degree in organizational behavior from NYU.
 After grad school she spent a year as an assistant director at Camp Alonim in Simi Valley.
 During her time at WBTCamps Erica spent 5 years being an Assistant Director, 3 years on our Alumni and Development team creating a way to stay connected to the camp community even after the camper years are over and is now back on the summer director team.
 She brings to us a wealth of knowledge in the staffing and operations of our camps, and is looking forward to continuing to connect deeply with campers, counselors, and alumni.
 Email Erica.

 Emily Kahn-Perry is so excited to join the Wilshire Boulevard Temple Camps team as Assistant Director.
 Originally from Charleston, South Carolina, Emily is forever grateful for her five summers on staff at URJ Camp Coleman in Cleveland, Georgia, where she discovered her ability to bring Judaism to life through creative programming as a counselor, a programmer, the CIT counselor, and unit head.
 The phrase, "Everything I learned, I learned at summer camp" could not be more accurate.
 After she graduated from Indiana University in 2018, she worked at Vanderbilt Hillel in Nashville, Tennessee as the Coordinator of Jewish Life and Wellness Programming and the Springboard Ezra Fellow between 2018-2021.
 Emily empowered students to discover what Judaism looks like for them in college in addition to teaching the importance of self-care and its intersection with Judaism through a program called "Ethics with Emily."
-In May 2023, Emily will graduate from Hebrew Union College Zelikow School and University of Southern California and will receive her Master's in Jewish Non-Profit Management and Social Work.
+In May 2023, Emily graduated from Hebrew Union College Zelikow School and University of Southern California and received her Master's in Jewish Non-Profit Management and Social Work.
 Emily is ready to bring her passion and knowledge of Judaism and wellness to life this summer at camp, and inspire campers and staff to learn that putting themselves first is the first step to becoming the best version of themselves.
 Email Emily.